-- 4. Locate the vertical adjuster on each headlamp.
-Using a Phillips #2 screwdriver, turn the adjuster either clockwise (to adjust down) or counterclockwise (to adjust up). - 5.
-Close the hood and turn off the lamps.
+5. Locate the vertical adjuster on each headlamp.
+Using a Phillips #2 screwdriver, turn the adjuster either clockwise (to adjust down) or counterclockwise (to adjust up).
+The horizontal edge of the brighter light should touch the horizontal reference line.

+6. Close the hood and turn off the lamps.

-HORIZONTAL AIM IS NOT REQUIRED FOR THIS VEHICLE AND IS NON-ADJUSTABLE.
+$\operatorname{HORIZONTAL}$ AIM IS NOT REQUIRED FOR THIS VEHICLE AND IS NON-ADJUSTABLE.